Reference animals - sold or retired - are at the bottom of page. Animals that have passed are at the top of the page.

 I sold Duke in the winter of 2022 because I'd basically backed myself into a corner as far as breeding - most of my does were too related to use him on.
 I hope he's doing great in his new home!

 He is a super sweet, friendly boy, the first to come see you.
 It was one of the things that made me choose him as a baby.
 He has some lovely mammaries behind him and it looks like he's going to have daughters with nice udders.
 He helped improve some hocking in, too.
 Nice and wide between the hocks, nice rib spring, tight shoulders, and rump length.
 While his hooves were nice and solid, his pasterns were a bit too angled, as was his rump.
 Now that his daughters have freshened (2023) and on test, can say he's improved udders and production!
 One daughter has peaked at over 6lb and another at over 5lb, and all have been very milkable.

 Always super-healthy boy and low maintenance - honestly, most of my bucks are.
-He's the sire to retained does Pearl, Beryl, and Zephyr and paternal half brother to Pixie.

 Breed - Nubian Cross